 Looking nice and being comfortable are two different things.
 Thankfully, the G70 is both.
 The front seats offer great support with a wide range of seat adjustments, making them very comfortable for the short trip or the long haul.
 The back seats are not bad, but room, especially leg room, is in short supply, making it a tight squeeze for adults.

-Regardless of which engine is in the G70, it’s still a fun, quick car.
-For outright thrills and the best performance, obviously the twin-turbo V-6 model is the way to go, with 0-60mph times in the mid 4 second range.
-But the new four-cylinder turbo, which is how the tester arrived, is still plenty quick, able to sprint to 60 mph in just under 6 seconds.
+Regardless of which engine is in the G70, it is a fun, quick car.
+For outright thrills and the best performance, obviously the twin-turbo V-6 model is the way to go, with 0-60 mph times in the mid 4 second range.
+But the new four-cylinder turbo, which I reviewed a few months ago, is still plenty quick, able to sprint to 60 mph in just under 6 seconds.
 And the new motor injects a liveliness and athleticism into the G70 that the old motor tried to, but never quite delivered.

 Genesis knows to be successful in the luxury car market, they must have a good entry point to their product line.
 The G70 sedan is just that, as it shows it is a great way to enter the luxury car market as well as get acquainted with the brand.
 And when put up against its rivals, the G70 easily holds its own – and might even surpass a few of them.